sjbylo/aba/README.md

 1. Triggers the generation of the agent-based boot ISO.
 1. Optionally creates the required VMs in ESXi or vSphere.
 1. Monitors the installation progress.
+1. Allows for adding more images (e.g. Operators) as a day 1 or 2 procedure.
+1. Helps to configure the OperatorHub using the internal registry.
+1. Helps by executing several workarounds for some typical issues with disconnected environments.
+1. Enables the integration with vSphere as a day 2 procedure (day 1 comming with OCP v4.15+)

-Use aba if you want to get OpenShift up and running quickly without having to study the documentation in detail.
+Use aba if you want to get OpenShift up and running quickly in an air-gapped environment without having to study the documentation in detail.

 ## Prerequisites